Avoid being scalded by surprisingly high hot-water bills.

 Type – Electric, Gas, Solar, Heat Pump

-For more details of electric, gas, solar and heat pump systems click here.
+Check out our page on electric, gas, solar and heat pump systems.
 Following are some of the key cost implications for each system.

-- Electricity – installation is cheaper but running costs are generally high.
-An off-peak electricity system, where available, costs less but requires a larger water tank and working round certain times.
+- Electricity – Installation is cheaper but running costs are generally high.
+An off-peak electricity system, where available, costs less but requires a larger water tank and working around certain times.

-- Gas – natural gas running costs are cheaper than electricity and rates don’t vary throughout the day; LPG gas running costs are higher than natural gas.
+- Gas – Natural gas running costs are becoming more expensive.
+However, rates don’t vary throughout the day; LPG gas running costs are higher than natural gas.

 The best brands to consider are well-known ones that have quality products and will be around to service warrantees if required.